open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 I can't blame them, if you got your phone from your parents, that's basically no startup cost you know?
 Mooching off your parents worked for Bezos, Trump, Zuck, Musk, Page and Brin, might as well help the youts too.

-Some of my grumpy friends think this move to SoMa content creation is quite the end of civilization, but I'm like really mister played in bands until you were thirty-five?
+Some of my grumpy friends think this move to SoMa content creation is quite the end of civilization, but I'm like really mister played-in-bands-until-you-were-thirty-five?
 I wanted to be a writer when I was a kid.
 A lot of my friends wanted to make movies.
 And I still know plenty of people who would happily make art for a living if they could.